GokuCrypto/wolftown-land/docs/ART_CONTRIBUTING.md

-# Welcome to Sunflower Land docs contributing guide
+# Welcome to WolfTown Game docs contributing guide

 Thank you for joining our journey and helping us build the #1 Community Metaverse game